Destinations Greece Athens

 Book the GB Roof Garden far ahead for sunset, even mid-week

-InsiderAsk for a high-floor Acropolis-view room or Junior Suite with a balcony — the upper corners give you the Parthenon and Syntagma at once.
-The GB Roof Garden is the rare rooftop where booking far ahead is essential for sunset, even mid-week.
+InsiderAsk for a high-floor Acropolis-view room or a Junior Suite with a balcony; the upper corners give you the Parthenon and Syntagma at once.
+Book the GB Roof Garden far ahead for sunset, even mid-week.

-Next door to the Grande Bretagne on Syntagma, also Marriott Luxury Collection — but smaller (102 rooms) and quieter.
-A 1930s Syntagma landmark with older royal-residence roots, it feels more residential and personal than the grand GB.
+Next door to the Grande Bretagne on Syntagma, also Marriott Luxury Collection, but smaller (102 rooms) and quieter.
+A 1930s Syntagma landmark with older royal-residence roots, it reads more residential and personal than the grand GB.
 The Tudor Hall rooftop restaurant has the same Acropolis view as next door, often with better availability.
-The Penthouse Suite — 350 m² on the top floor, with a private Acropolis-view pool and terrace — is the most-talked-about hotel room in the city.
+The Penthouse Suite (350 m² on the top floor, with a private Acropolis-view pool and terrace) is the most-talked-about hotel room in the city.

 What it's known for